 On the other side of the Vltava, Prague’s Lesser Town, J.J.
 Murphy’s Irish Pub is the go-to spot to enjoy the Irish barley juice of Arthur Guinness, who founded the world-famous brewery in 1759.

-The Czech-Irish Business and Cultural Association (CIBCA) hosts its ever-popular Saint Patrick’s Day Irish Festival on Saturday, March 18th, at the Grand Hotel Bohemia.
+The Czech-Irish Business and Cultural Association (CIBCA) hosts its ever-popular Saint Patrick’s Day Ball on Saturday, March 16th, at the Grand Hotel Bohemia.
+This year, they have chosen Člověk v tísni as the selected charity – all proceeds from the charity auction will be donated directly to them.

 Other Irish pubs in Prague include: